Stability of overshoots of Markov additive processes: Stability analysis of overshoots of MAPs

 where $\tilde{c} \coloneq \mathrm{e}^{\lambda -1} + \max_{x \in [0,x^\ast]} \psi_\lambda(x) < \infty$ and $\phi(z) = \tfrac{1}{2} z^{1-1\slash \lambda}$, $z \geq 1$, is concave, differentiable and increasing.
 Hence, \eqref{eq:drift subgeo} is satisfied.
 The assertion now follows from \eqref{eq:subgeo rate} upon noting that

 and therefore the rate of convergence $\Xi(t)$ defined in Appendix \ref{sec: markov stability} is given by

-\end{enumerate} \end{proof} \begin{remark} Let us emphasize that the parameter $\lambda$ in the exponential $\lambda$-moment assumption from part \ref{theo: exp ergodicity 1} is only reflected in a multiplicative constant and hence negligible for the speed of convergence.
-This is particularly nice for statistical considerations, where exact control over the speed of convergence is decisive for making a minimax approach over entire classes of MAPs feasible.
-Moreover, our analysis of the mixing behavior of self-similar Markov processes later on profits immensly from this exact rate in terms of expliciteness, since the Lamperti--Kiu transform turns the exponential rate into a polynomial one.
-On the other hand, if the MAP components only have some finite $\lambda$-moment, then the maximal size of $\lambda$ is highly relevant for the polynomial speed of convergence. \end{remark}
+\end{enumerate} \end{proof} \begin{remark} Our analysis of the mixing behavior of self-similar Markov processes later on profits from the exact exponential total variation rate, since the Lamperti--Kiu transform turns the exponential rate into a polynomial one. \end{remark}

-Finally, we will establish polynomial $\beta$-mixing of stationary overshoots provided that the process converges at polynomial rate and make use of Masuda's criterion for exponential $\beta$-mixing given exponential ergodicity of a Markov process stated in \eqref{eq: masuda criterion} to establish exponential $\beta$-mixing of overshoots for any initial distribution with exponential moments.
-To this end, we need one more technical result, which is the natural generalization of a result well known for renewal functions of L\'evy subordinators to the MAP situation.